Some cultural norms in Swiss schools are very different from what you as Expat might be familiar with!

 - Only 20% of all pupils choose an academic pathway, over 70% of Swiss school children do an apprenticeship

 Do you need more information about the Swiss school system?
-Do not miss my upcoming seminars:
+Get online or face-to-face guidance for your local education consultant: